poarlmaximal/IoT-Actuator-Smart-Contract/README.md

-# IoT Actuator Module with Smart Contract
+# :rocket: IoT Actuator Module with Smart Contract
-## Project Description
+## :pushpin: Project Description
 This project is part of an IoT system for decentralized control of an actuator via a Smart Contract in an Ethereum test network.
 The actuator is controlled using an ESP32 module, which manages its state (on/off) through a Smart Contract.
 Communication is handled via MQTT for status exchange and Infura for blockchain interactions.

 ## System Architecture